jschnab/systems_design/instagram/README.md

 In each table, we present column names, keys, and data types.
 We store all tables under a single keyspace.

+Estimations in this section are based on application storage after one year, based on throughput detailed in section 2 (capacity estimations).

 For each table we will estimate the partition size defined as:

 ```math